1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 ??? info "Red Glue Across All Connectors"

     When you look at the mainboard, you'll see some red glue spread across all connectors.
-That's just for securing the connnection.
+That's just for securing the connection.
 You can get that stuff off by carefully pulling it off.
 It works better if you warm up that stuff *a little bit* for making it more flexible, a hair dryer is good for that.
 It then becomes a bit softer and easier to be pulled off.
 Don't heat it up too much though as it'll become too soft then!
     You can also use a thin screwdriver to lift up a part of that stuff and then use some tweezers to grab it.

     However, be *very careful* to